 Followers of R'hllor believe that there are only two gods, the Lord of Light and the Great Other, who wage an eternal war over the fate of the world.
 Darkness, cold, and death are believed to be servants to the Great Other, while shadows are considered servants of R'hllor.
 Red priests believe that they have been given the power to see through falsehoods of the Other's servants.
 Melisandre believes her enemy has black eyes, and she thinks that no man could survive looking upon the cold, frightening visage of the Great Other.

 A Clash of Kings

-When gazing into the fires, Melisandre sees a wooden face, corpse white, a thousand red eyes, and a boy with a wolf's head beside him.
-She believes these to be the Great Other's champions, as Stannis is hers.
+Melisandre resists sleeping at the Wall, believing that dreams are whisperings of the Other who would drag humanity into his eternal night.
+When gazing into her fires, Melisandre sees a white wooden face, a thousand red eyes, and a howling boy with a wolf's face beside him.
+She thinks they must be the Other's champions, as King Stannis is hers.

 Davos: Feel how cold the wind is?
 The guards will huddle close to those torches.
 A little warmth, a little light, they're a comfort on a night like this.
 Yet that will blind them, so they will not see us pass.
 The god of darkness protects us now, my lady.
 Even you.

 Melisandre: Speak not that name, ser.
 Lest you draw his black eye upon us.
 He protects no man, I promise you.
 He is the enemy of all that lives.
 It is the torches that hide us, you have said so yourself.
 Fire.
 The bright gift of the Lord of Light.